Skip to Content Skip to Navigation

 • Skin laxity, particularly around the eyes and mouth

-It’s best for fair to medium skin tones, as darker skin types may have a higher risk of post-inflammatory hyperpigmentation.
-Ideal candidates are generally in good health, not prone to keloid scarring, and willing to undergo a few days to two weeks of downtime depending on the intensity of the treatment.
-A thorough initial consultation with a qualified practitioner is necessary to determine the suitability of Co2 laser treatment for individual skin concerns.
-This personalised approach ensures you receive the most effective treatment plan tailored to their unique skin type and condition.
+It’s most appropriate for fair to medium skin tones, as darker skin types may have a higher risk of post-inflammatory hyperpigmentation.
+Suitable candidates are generally in good health, not prone to keloid scarring, and prepared to undergo a few days to two weeks of downtime depending on the intensity of the treatment.
+An initial consultation with a qualified practitioner is essential to assess individual suitability and to create a personalised treatment plan based on your skin type and concerns.
+Individual results and experiences may vary.

 Who is not a candidate for Co2 laser?

-• You have very dark skin (Fitzpatrick V–VI): Higher risk of post-inflammatory hyperpigmentation or hypopigmentation.
-Fractional lasers or alternative treatments may be safer.
+• Darker skin types (Fitzpatrick V–VI): May carry an increased risk of pigmentary changes such as post-inflammatory hyperpigmentation or hypopigmentation.
+Alternative treatments may be considered.

-• You have active acne, infection, or open skin lesions: The treatment should be delayed until your skin is clear.
+• Active acne, infections, or open skin lesions: Treatment should generally be postponed until the skin has healed.

-A comprehensive skin and medical assessment by a qualified clinician is essential before undergoing CO2 laser resurfacing.
+A thorough skin and medical assessment by a qualified clinician is essential prior to undergoing CO2 laser resurfacing to determine individual suitability.
+Individual outcomes and experiences vary.

 How much does Co2 laser resurfacing cost?